 The Evel Knieval Canyon Jump

-The view to the left of the falls is just as dramatic, looking down river, down the huge wide and tall canyon.
-This canyon, just a couple miles down the river to the view above, is infamous as the place Evel Knievel attempted to jump across in a steam powered rocket.
+The view to the left of the falls is just as dramatic, looking down the Snake River, down the huge wide and tall canyon.
+Here, just a couple miles down the river, is infamous as the place Evel Knievel attempted to jump across in a steam powered rocket.
 The attempt failed and it became one of his most famous survivals when he went down and crashed to the canyon floor!